CI/CD Workflows

 run: ./scripts/deploy.sh production

-Approvers receive a notification and can approve or reject from the pipeline detail page or the inbox.
+Approvers receive a notification and can approve or reject from the workflow run detail page or the inbox.

 - Self-hosted runners — register your own machines for custom hardware, network access, or compliance needs.